-Many women spend most of their lives trying to prevent pregnancy, creating a false sense of security that conceiving will come easily once they are ready to start a family.
+Many women spend most of their lives trying to prevent pregnancy, creating a false sense of security that conceiving will come quickly once they are ready to start a family.
 Since we tend to prevent pregnancy all month long, it can feel like we can get pregnant any time we have unprotected sex.
-The reality is, women are only fertile 2-7 days a month.
+The reality is women are only fertile 2-7 days a month.
 Pinpointing ovulation will help you determine when this window falls for you.

-Tracking your cycle with an app can be helpful, but it’s only as accurate as the information you provide!
+Tracking your cycle with an app can be helpful, but it’s only as accurate as the information you provide.
 Your body gives you signs that you are fertile, which is more accurate than any app can predict.